-If you want to see a lot in a short amount of time, you might want to consider getting the Paris Pass.
+So then, you want to see a lot in a short amount of time.
+Then you might want to consider getting the Paris Pass.
 This pass gives you free access to many of the attractions, fast track entry, and the Big Bus Tour.
 On this bus you can hop on and off at different attractions and can save you money and time.

 Arc de Triomphe

-The Arc de Triomphe is only a 18 min metro ride, or if you prefer walking, which we actually did, then it will take you about 60 minutes.
+The Arc de Triomphe is only a 18 min metro ride.
+If you prefer walking, which we actually did, then it will take you about 60 minutes.

 You can use a pedestrian underpass to cross over to the Arc and go online to buy tickets adult tickets for €12 each to climb to the top.